salisk/prometheus-singlestore-adapter/README.md

 ## Quick start

-You can download pre-built binaries [here](https://github.com/timescale/prometheus-postgresql-adapter/releases)
+You can download pre-built binaries [here](https://github.com/timescale/prometheus-singlestore-adapter/releases)

 ## Docker instructions

-A docker image for the prometheus-postgreSQL storage adapter is available on Docker Hub at [timescale/prometheus-postgresql-adapter](https://hub.docker.com/r/timescale/prometheus-postgresql-adapter/).
+A docker image for the prometheus-SingleStore storage adapter is available on Docker Hub at [timescale/prometheus-singlestore-adapter](https://hub.docker.com/r/timescale/prometheus-singlestore-adapter/).

 The easiest way to use this image is in conjunction with the `pg_prometheus` docker [image](https://hub.docker.com/r/timescale/pg_prometheus/) provided by Timescale.
-This image packages PostgreSQL, `pg_prometheus`, and TimescaleDB together in one docker image.
+This image packages SingleStore, `pg_prometheus`, and TimescaleDB together in one docker image.

 To run this image use: